dcscodex/api-bricks-sdk/data-api/csharp-ws/CoinAPI.WebSocket.Stats.Console/README.md

 ```

 Replace `API_KEY_HERE` with your actual CoinAPI API key.
 The `OutputType` specifies the destinations for the output data.
 Valid options include `console` and `file`.
 You can specify one or both options in the array.
 If no option is provided, console output will be the default one.
+If `file` is specified, the output will be written to the `output.csv` file in the application's root directory.

 ## Building the Application